charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.10.10.0

+Fixed Kaspersky mailing list issue.
+Installer will now check software MD5 checksums before installation.
+Added initial support for Windows 11.
+Installer now installs Microsoft Visual C++ Redistributable as part of the prerequisites.
+Added Teams as an install option.
+Removed some Windows 10 tweaks to make it run nicer for the end user.
+Added Windows 11 tweaks to match Windows 10.
+More to come later on release.

 ###### Update 3.10.9.0